lmclatch/ASPA/docs/acess.rst

-Acessing the Data
+Accessing the Data
 ====================

 Introduction
 ------------
-A guide to accessing the processsed data.
-The tables are posted to an object endpoint space through Digital Ocean and are publically acessible.
+A guide to accessing the processed data.
+The tables are posted to an object endpoint space through Digital Ocean and are publically accessible.

 Data Endpoint URLs: